GaryStack/MMR-V/README.md

 * *Confusability*: Carefully designed distractor annotation strategies to reduce model shortcuts.

 MMR-V consists of **317** videos and **1,257** tasks.
-Models like o3 and o4-mini have achieved impressive results on **"Think with Images"** tasks, which require models to 🕵️mine evidence on image.
-Similarly, tasks in MMR-V require models to perform in-depth reasoning over visual information from different frames of a video, challenging their ability to 🕵️mine evidence across long-range multi-frame (**"Think with Video"**).
+All videos and tasks have been manually reviewed to ensure quality and diversity.

 ## 🎬 MMR-V Task Examples